grantmcdermott/ritest/README.md

 inference**](https://dimewiki.worldbank.org/Randomization_Inference) on
 R model objects.

-This R package is a port of the [`-ritest-`](https://github.com/simonheb) Stata routine (by [Simon Heß](https://github.com/simonheb)).
+This R package is a port of the excellent [`-ritest-`](https://github.com/simonheb/ritest) Stata routine by Simon Heß.
 It doesn’t (yet) try to support all of the features in the Stata version and is currently limited to `lm()` and `fixest::feols()` models.
 But it does appear to be significantly faster, and aims to support a variety of model classes once it is fully baked.

 [`Installation`](#Installation) \| [`Useage`](#Useage) \|
 [`Benchmarks`](#Benchmarks) \| [`License`](#)